Oil on unstretched canvas

 1800 x 1900mm

-Like much contemporary Pacific art, John Pule’s painting draws on his own people’s art traditions — in his case on Niuean tapa cloths called Hiapo.
-Although there are stylistic affinities with Samoan tapa cloths, Niueans did not use block rubbing or other devices for the mass replication of motifs.
-Each individual Hiapo was drawn freehand so that patterns are dynamic rather than merely repetitively decorative.
-Pule works the same way — on canvas.
-Pule’s work is neither representational nor abstract.
-Instead he seeks to convey the dynamism of that collective energy which binds the painter and his work to his own people.
+In Vaikona (‘bitter water’) and other paintings of the 1990s, John Pule draws on the tradition of hiapo, Niuean tapa.
+Although there are stylistic affinities with tapa from other islands of the Moana (Pacific) region, hippo makers do not use block rubbing or other devices for the mass replication of motifs.
+Each piece is executed freehand.
+Designs are dynamic rather than repetitive.
+Pule works the same way but on canvas.
+His painting is neither representational nor abstract.
+He seeks to convey the collective energy that binds the painter and his work to his people.